Stargirl (novel)

 Stargirl is a young adult novel written by American author Jerry Spinelli and first published in 2000.

-Stargirl was well received by critics, who praised Stargirl's character and the novel's overall message of nonconformity.
+The novel was well received by critics, who praised Stargirl's character and the novel's overall message of nonconformity.
 It was a New York Times Bestseller, a Parents Choice Gold Award Winner, an ALA Top Ten Best Books for Young Adults Award winner, and a Publishers Weekly Best Book of the Year.

-A sequel Love, Stargirl was released on August 14, 2007.
-A feature film adaptation of the novel directed by Julia Hart, produced by Kristin Hahn, and starring Grace VanderWaal was released March 13, 2020, on Disney+.
+A followup entitled Love, Stargirl, was released on August 14, 2007.

+A feature film adaptation of the novel, directed by Julia Hart and starring Grace VanderWaal, was released in 2020 on Disney+.

 Plot

-The book begins with a brief introduction to the main character, Leo, at an early age, which is followed by his move from his home state of Pennsylvania to Arizona when he is 12.
-Before the move, his Uncle Pete gives Leo a porcupine necktie as a farewell present, inspiring him to collect more like it.
-After his birthday and collection of porcupine neckties are mentioned in a local newspaper when he's 14, Leo receives a second porcupine necktie, left anonymously.
+At the age of 12, Leo and his family move from Pennsylvania to Arizona.
+Before their move, he is gifted a porcupine necktie from his uncle Pete as a farewell present, inspiring him to collect more like it.
+At 14, his collection of porcupine neckties is mentioned in a local newspaper, leading him to anonymously be sent another.

-The story picks up two years later with the arrival of Stargirl Caraway at Leo's school, Mica High.
-Leo learns that up until this point, she has been homeschooled, but even that doesn't seem to excuse her strange behavior; for example, she comes to school in strange outfits—kimono, buckskin, 1920s flapper clothes, and pioneer clothes.
-She also brings a ukulele to school every day, as well as her pet rat, Cinnamon.
-She is so different that at first, the student body does not know what to make of her.
-Hillari Kimble, a well known and somewhat popular girl at Leo's school, declares that Stargirl is a fake, and speculation and rumors abound.